-- 2.1 Student Status: There are six types of student status in the M.Tech.(Research) degree Programme: - (a) Full-time student on GATE scholarship - (b) Full-time student non-sponsored, non-scholarship - (c) Full-time student sponsored from Industry or other Organizations including Educational Institutions. - (d) External Registrants sponsored from industry or other organization including Educational Institutions - (e) Internal Registrants Sponsored Institute Staff or Project Staff of NITK. - (f) Internal Registrants- selected as Teaching Assistant of NITK.
+- 2.1 Student Status: There are three types of student status in the M.Tech.(Research) degree Programme: - (a) Full-time student on GATE scholarship - (b) Full-time student sponsored from Industry or other Organizations including Educational Institutions. - (c) External Registrants sponsored from industry or other organization including Educational Institutions

 - i.
 The full-time students work at the Institute on full-time basis.
-The external registrants register at the Institute but work outside the Institute.
-The internal registrants are the Institute faculty/staff who work on part-time basis at the Institute. - ii.
+The external registrants register at the Institute but work outside the Institute. - ii.
 Duration: For full-time students, the duration of study shall be a minimum of FOUR semesters and a maximum of FOUR years.
-For Internal/External Registrants, the duration will be a minimum of FIVE semesters and a maximum of FIVE years. - iii.
+For External Registrants, the duration will be a minimum of FIVE semesters and a maximum of FIVE years. - iii.
 Student of the type (a) will receive GATE scholarship for the duration of four semesters, which is subjected to GATE scholarship rules of MHRD. - iv.
-Student of the type (c &d) shall be sponsored and financed by the sponsoring organization.
+Student of the type (b &c) shall be sponsored and financed by the sponsoring organization.
 He should produce a sponsorship-cum-clearance certificate in the given format of the Institute.
 The candidate must have minimum of 2 years of full-time work experience in the sponsoring organization, after completing the qualifying examination. - v.
-A non-sponsored non-scholarship (self-financed) student of type (b) will not receive any financial assistance from the Institute. - vi.
-An internal registrant of type (e) shall produce a sponsorship-cum-clearance certificate from the Director, NITK. - vii.
-An internal registrant of type (f), selected as a Teaching Assistant, will be paid the Teaching Assistantship, and shall be governed by the applicable rules of the Institute.
-Total number of seats under this category may vary from year to year depending on the number of such Teaching Assistantships available.
+No student can receive scholarship/assistantship from more than one source.